sslotsky/violet-paginator-docs/README.md

 ### Testing

 This package is tested with mocha.
-There are currently only a few tests and more will be added in the near future.
 The project uses CI through Travis which includes running tests and linting.
 Please make sure to write tests for any new pull requests.